-Directional Movement Index (DMI) is something that is fundamental and quite necessary for anyone in the world of trading and investment.
-It was brought into existence by the ingenuity of J. Welles Wilder Jr. as part of a series of technical indicators whose main function is to predict future price movements by analysing historical data and statistics to that effect.
+The Directional Movement Index (DMI) is something that is fundamental and quite necessary for anyone in the world of trading and investment.
+It was brought into existence by the ingenuity of J. Welles Wilder Jr. as part of a series of technical indicators whose main function is to predict future price movements by analyzing historical data and statistics to that effect.

 DMI is very useful in determining price direction and strength and it is able to accomplish this feat by comparing the current price with a previous price range.
-DMI finds its best use in determining price trends and analysing their strengths thus making it a valuable trade strategy.
-It is split into two; the Directional Index (DI) which analyses the trend of a commodity or stock and the Average Directional Index (ADX), which assesses the strength of that trend.
+DMI finds its best use in determining price trends and analyzing their strengths thus making it a valuable trade strategy.
+It is split into two; the Directional Index (DI) which analyzes the trend of a commodity or stock and the Average Directional Index (ADX), which assesses the strength of that trend.

 On the chart, the directional index displays in two lines of a positive directional index (+DI) and a negative directional index (-DI).
 Both lines are colored green and red respectively, while the average directional index displays a blue color.
 When there is a price increase, the +DI rises and when that price falls, so does the +DI.
 The -DI responds in an opposite manner that is, when price falls, the -DI rises and when it increases, the -DI falls.
-That way a stock trader is able to monitor the trends, but that is not the last of it.
-The ADX still has to analyse the trends to determine their strengths for both uptrends and downtrends.
+That way a stock trader is able to monitor the trends, but that is not the end of it.
+The ADX still has to analyze the trends to determine their strengths for both uptrends and downtrends.